 Carb and serving info:

-Carbs in full pie with homemade crust: 469
+Carbs in full pie with homemade crust (no whipped cream): 469

 Carbs per serving (1 of 8 slices): 59